livebcdev0603/spring-boot-microservices/README.md

 ## Services and their functionality
+- Distributed Tracing was implemented with [spring-cloud-sleuth](https://spring.io/projects/spring-cloud-sleuth) and [Zipkin](https://zipkin.io/pages/quickstart) for the UI.
+This helps to add traces and spans id for every call made to all the services.

 - Circuit breaker was implemented using Resilience 4j depency from Spring Cloud circuit breaker framework.
 This helps to degrade functionality when a method call fails.
+More information [here](https://spring.io/projects/spring-cloud-circuitbreaker).

 - Service discovery was implemented with spring cloud discovery Eureka server/client.
 This helps to persist services on the client side acting as a caching solution.